 Transfer switches are also designed to protect the home from electrical fires caused by short circuits and faulty electrical connections.
 If you're installing a home generator, it's important that the transfer switch is installed by a licensed electrician.

 Have questions about generators, transfer switches or other electrical systems?
-Call Ostrom Services.
+Call Ostrom Electrical Plumbing Heating & Air Conditioning.
 We've installed hundreds of home generators throughout the Roanoke and Southwest Virginia area.